Optimal Rates of (Locally) Differentially Private Heavy-tailed Multi-Armed Bandits: DP HEAVY-TAILED MAB

 Moreover, the instance-independent expected regret of Algorithm~\ref{Algo-DPSE} satisfies

 where the ${O}(\cdot)$-notation omits $\log\log \frac{1}{\Delta_a}$ terms.

-\end{theorem} From Theorem \ref{thm:4} we can see that compared with the regret bound $O(\frac{\log^{2.5} T}{\epsilon}\sum_{\Delta_a>0}{(\frac{1}{\Delta_a})^{\frac{1}{v}}})$ in Theorem \ref{thm:2}, we achieve an improved bound of $O(\frac{\log T}{\epsilon}\sum_{\Delta_a>0}{(\frac{1}{\Delta_a})^{\frac{1}{v}}})$.
-Moreover, we also have an instance-independent regret bound.
-While in the bounded rewards case it has been shown that a DP variant of the SE algorithm is optimal \cite{sajed2019optimal}, it is still unknown whether Algorithm \ref{Algo-DPSE} is optimal in the heavy-tailed case.
+\end{theorem} From Theorem \ref{thm:4} we can see that compared with the regret bound $O(\frac{\log^{2.5} T}{\epsilon}\sum_{\Delta_a>0}{(\frac{1}{\Delta_a})^{\frac{1}{v}}})$ in Theorem \ref{thm:2}, we achieve an improved bound of $O(\frac{\log T}{\epsilon}\sum_{\Delta_a>0}{(\frac{1}{\Delta_a})^{\frac{1}{v}}})$. { We think the main reason for the improvement is that the UCB-based method needs to make a reward-dependent choice in each round whereas the SE-based method only makes the reward-dependent choices in $K-1$ special rounds when it performs arm elimination.} Moreover, we also have an instance-independent regret bound.
+While in the bounded rewards case it has been shown that a DP variant of the SE algorithm is optimal \citep{sajed2019optimal}, it is still unknown whether Algorithm \ref{Algo-DPSE} is optimal in the heavy-tailed case.
 In the following we study the lower bound of regret for heavy-tailed MAB problem in the $\epsilon$-DP model.
-We start from the two-armed case and show that the dependency on the term of $\frac{1}{\epsilon}(\frac{1}{\Delta})^\frac{1}{v}$ is unavoidable in general.
-Then we extend to the case with $K$ arms and show the instance-dependent regret bound presented in Theorem \ref{thm:4} is {\bf optimal}.
-The lower bound of the instance-independent regret is still unclear, and we leave it as an open problem. \begin{theorem} There exists a heavy-tailed two-armed bandit problem with arm $2$ being sub-optimal, $u\le1$ in (\ref{eq:2}), and $\Delta:=\mu_1-\mu_2\in(0,\frac{1}{5})$.
-Such that for any $\epsilon$-DP algorithm $\mathcal{A}$ with expected regret at most $T^{\frac{3}{4}}$ for sufficiently large number of rounds $T$,\footnote{Note that we can replace $\frac{3}{4}$ to other constants.
-The same to other results.} we have
+We start from the two-armed instance-dependent regret lower bound which is specified in Theorem \ref{thm:6} to show that the dependency on the term of $\frac{1}{\epsilon}(\frac{1}{\Delta})^\frac{1}{v}$ is unavoidable in general.
+Due to space limitation, we put Theorem \ref{thm:6} and its proof in Appendix.
+Then we extend to the $K$-arm case and show the instance-dependent regret bound presented in Theorem \ref{thm:4} is {\bf optimal}.
+The lower bound of the instance-independent regret is still unclear, and we leave it as an open problem.